Mount Everest to be developed by Texas billionaire | CBC Comedy

 Mount Everest to be developed by Texas billionaire

 The tallest mountain in the world is currently being purchased by American energy billionaire, Randal Walton-Yates.
-This Is That’s Pat Kelly spoke with Walton-Yates over the telephone to find out more about the impending deal.
+This Is That's Pat Kelly spoke on the phone with Walton-Yates to find out more about the impending deal.

+"Mount Everest is one of the most iconic pieces of property on Earth," Walton-Yates said.
+"As the highest point on the planet, it would be a feather in my cap to own it."

+But Walton-Yates's interest in Mount Everest isn't strictly egocentric.
+He plans on developing the mountain to make it more accessible and profitable.

 More From CBC Radio